Thesis and dissertation proofreading

 • Ask for meetings when needed.

-• Let them know about life stuff (sick,
+• Let them know about life stuff (sickness,

 burnout, family stuff) early.